Where the Crawdads Sing (film): Production

+Development and casting

-On January 25, 2021, it was announced that Taylor John Smith and Harris Dickinson would join Daisy Edgar-Jones in the film adaptation of Delia Owens' best-selling novel Where the Crawdads Sing, produced by Hello Sunshine and 3000 Pictures for Sony Pictures.
-Olivia Newman was then hired to direct the screenplay written by Lucy Alibar.
+Media outlets reported in March 2020 that Lucy Alibar had been hired to adapt the film adaptation of Delia Owens' best-selling novel Where the Crawdads Sing for Hello Sunshine and the newly formed 3000 Pictures label of Sony Pictures.
+In July, Olivia Newman was hired to direct.
+In January 2021, it was announced that Taylor John Smith and Harris Dickinson would join Daisy Edgar-Jones in the cast.
 That March, David Strathairn and Jayson Warner Smith joined the cast.
-In April, Garret Dillahunt, Michael Hyatt, Ahna O'Reilly, Sterling Macer Jr., and Jojo Regina were also added, and in June 2021, Eric Ladin was cast as well.
+In April, Garret Dillahunt, Michael Hyatt, Ahna O'Reilly, Sterling Macer Jr., and Jojo Regina were also added, and in June 2021, Eric Ladin was cast.

+Filming

 Principal photography took place from March 30 to June 28, 2021, in New Orleans and Houma, Louisiana.

+Context and title

+Owens, a zoologist, grew up in Thomasville, Georgia, and mostly lived in or near wilderness.
+She received a Bachelor of Science in zoology in the University of Georgia and a PhD in animal behavior from the University of California, Davis.
+She has stated that she knew she had always wanted to be a writer however she decided on a career in science.
+After spending most of her life as an academic exploring African wildlife behavioral ecology, Owens released her debut novel, Where the Crawdads Sing, in 2018; it topped The New York Times Fiction Best Sellers of 2019 and The New York Times Fiction Best Sellers of 2020 for 32 weeks.
+According to critics, the book drew considerable inspiration from Owens' life.

+The title of the book (from which the film takes its title) is a reference to a phrase told by Kya's mother.
+Crawdads (crayfish) cannot "sing", but when Kya's mother often encouraged her to explore the marsh, she would say, "Go as far as you can–way out yonder where the crawdads sing."
+Delia Owens was inspired to use the phrase because her own mother had used it when she was little.

 Music

 Where the Crawdads Sing (Original Motion Picture Soundtrack) was scored by Canadian composer Mychael Danna.
 The soundtrack contains 22 tracks.
 All of the tracks were composed by Danna except the original song "Carolina" (2022).
 American singer-songwriter Taylor Swift wrote and performed "Carolina" for the film, before the film even proceeded into production.
 Swift stated that she "got absolutely lost in [the book] when [she] read it years ago" and "wanted to create something haunting and ethereal" for the film when she heard it was being produced.
 Every other track of the soundtrack was created in post-production.